Good Fun Course

 The back area of the course from holes 10-14 goes through a wooded area with tight lanes.
 It is a good compliment to the mostly open areas.
 I thought there was not quite enough of a lane on hole 11's tee shot.
 The last few holes are filler, as others have said, to get you back to the front of the park.

 I like some of the holes here but overall there is just too much filler.
 Almost half the holes are almost completely wide open.
 There are a few good technical holes to change things up but I'd love to see parts of the course redesigned at some point.
 It would be great to have alternate pins and pads here too.
-Without another course for miles, it would increase the replay value for the locals and sweeten the deal for metroplex golfers looking to spend the day somewhere.
+Without another course for miles, it would increase the replay value for the locals and sweeten the deal for metroplex golfers thinking about coming down to check out the course.

 **Like this review?
 Hate it?
 Message me and let me know why!
 I want to make them better!**

 2 of 2 people found this review helpful.

 Great signs to find your way around.

 Some excellent shots over water and across streams.
 Baskets and concrete tees are all in great shape.
 Garbage cans scattered around which make it nice to keep the course clean.
 Loved hole 5 and 7.